Financial Aid Homepage

 Financial Aid Application Updates

-When completing the 2024-2025 application, please read the information requested carefully.
+When completing the 2025-2026 or 2026-2027 application, please read the information requested carefully.
 If you have questions, please don't hesitate to contact the financial aid staff at your college, who are there to help you.
-We recommend you also take advantage and complete the 2025-2026 application now.
-The state deadline is soon approaching.
-The March 3, 2025 state financial aid application priority deadline is effectively postponed to April 2, 2025 for all high schools and colleges within the Los Angeles and Ventura counties.

 FAFSA and Dream Act Application workshops will also be available to assist with your application process.
 Please visit our Financial Aid Website regularly to obtain the latest information and/or workshop dates, times, and locations.